Lafayette, Tennessee

-Lafayette /ləˈfeɪɪt/ is a city in Macon County, Tennessee, United States.
+Lafayette /ləˈfeɪɪt/ is a city in and the county seat of Macon County, Tennessee, United States.
 The population was 4,474 at the 2010 census, and had 5,584 in 2020.
-It is the county seat of Macon County.

 History

 Lafayette was founded in 1843 as a county seat for the newly created Macon County.
 It was named in honor of the Marquis de Lafayette, of Revolutionary War fame.

 Geography

 Lafayette is located at 36.525595°N 86.026246°W. The city is situated near the center of Macon County, along a relatively broad stretch of the northern Highland Rim.
 Lafayette straddles a divide between the Barren River and Cumberland River, with streams in the northeastern part of the city (including Town Creek) draining into the former, and streams in the southwestern part of the city draining into the latter.

 According to the United States Census Bureau, the city has a total area of 4.4 sqmi, all land.